 My favorite style is abstract, as it can contain everything within its boundaries, which is to say that it is unlimited.
 It can be anything, have any form, there are no rules.
 Art's function and purpose is to act as a doorway or window into the heart and soul of another.
 Abstract art allows for an artist to be completely free of any rules, to express themselves in the wordless certainty of their expression without any thought for whether or not they’re feeling that any particular work is "right" or "appropriate" or "in genre".

 What’s your favorite art work that you've done and why?

 My favorite work that I've created is called "Layers of Rhythms".
 To me, it looks like music in physical form, or rather what a bar of music might look like if it was represented in art.
-You can find it on the home page of my site.
 The different layers and their positions relative to each other look like the different instruments that one might hear in a symphony or a jazz piece.
 Pounding percussion.
 Lilting flutes.
 Blasting trumpets... each layer having its own life but also harmonizing with the whole to create something much larger and grander than the sum of their parts.

 What superpower would you have and why?

 I'd like to be able to read people's minds, not so I could spy on them, but so that I could understand what their egos are telling them at any particular time so that I could help them to understand that the ego is just a fear-based illusion, and that only Love is actually Real.
 Sometimes when I talk to people, I inadvertently cause an ego-based reaction and I'd like to be able to avoid that, so I can provide the most help to them that’s possible for them to accept at that time.

 Why do you do what you do?